ivanjrt/vnc-server-Ubuntu.md/README.md

 # Content:
 # This will talk about the steps to create VNC Server within Ubuntu 23.10 (This might work on earlier versions but I didn't get to test that)
+- Because this a VNC server you will be able to connect from Linux, Mac or Even Windows, as long you have a VNC Client
-This Involves security deal, where you are leaving the computer unlocked, You have been warned and its up to you to follow the steps below.
+- This Involves security deal, where you are leaving the computer unlocked, You have been warned and its up to you to follow the steps below.

 * Installing The Display Manager &  Restarting